Don’t Risk It: Master the Hazard Symbols and Their Meanings

 • And what does a safety data sheet contain that other employees need to know?

 It’s easiest if you start by looking at one section at a time, so we’re going to dive into one of the most important parts of an SDS, Section 2.
-This section provides hazard identification for the chemical and information you need to have on the product label.
+This section provides hazard identification via hazard symbols and meanings, displaying the information you need to have on the product label.

 Most companies have processes to ensure they comply with local legislative requirements for the chemicals they buy.
 They ensure they obtain the proper safety data sheet for those products.
 But too often, they don’t have processes in place to help you understand how to use the information the SDS provides to help keep yourself and your co-workers safe.